Before showing you how to control each part of the robot, let's talk a bit about safety, both for you and the robot.

 There are two important temperature constants you need to know, their values depend on Reachy’s part:

-- fan trigger temperature: temperature at which the motor will start to get hot and the matching fan will be turned on.
+- fan trigger temperature: temperature at which the motor will start to get hot and the matching fan should be turned on automatically.
 The fans allow to work longer with hot joints but enventually the temperature will keep rising if the joints keep being sollicitated.
-On Reachy’s arms: 45°C, on Reachy’s neck: 35°C.
+The default value is 45°C on Reachy.

 - shutdown temperature: when this temperature is reached, the motor will normally shutdown and stop working until it has cooled down.
 This is a precaution measure to protect the motor.
-On Reachy’s arms: 55°C, on Reachy’s neck: 50°C.
+The default value is 55°C on Reachy.